szepeviktor/debian-server-tools/Onboarding.md

 - We run Debian GNU/Linux on an UpCloud cloud instance
 - MariaDB or Percona Server + Apache with HTTP/2 and event MPM + PHP-FPM 7.2 + Redis
   ([full feature list](/debian-setup.sh#L23))
+- Every web application (or website) runs as a separate Linux user
 - There are no passwords for Linux users, only SSH keys
 - The server is accessible through SSH: **terminal, MySQL tunnel, file upload, code deploy** etc.
-- TCP ports for web and SSH are heavily protected (maxretry=2) [with Fail2ban](/security/fail2ban-conf)
+- TCP ports for web and SSH are heavily protected (maxretry=3) [with Fail2ban](/security/fail2ban-conf)
-- PHP OPcache's [file timestamp validation](/webserver/phpfpm-pools/Skeleton-pool.conf#L30) is off, thus files are read only at startup, we to use [cachetool](https://github.com/gordalina/cachetool) to reset OPcache after any code change
+- PHP OPcache's [file timestamp validation](/webserver/phpfpm-pools/Skeleton-pool.conf#L30) is off, thus PHP files are read once at first access, we to use [cachetool](https://github.com/gordalina/cachetool) to reset OPcache after any code change
-- There are *standard* directories for [sessions, upload, tmp](/webserver/phpfpm-pools/Skeleton-pool.conf#L33-L35)
+- There are *standard* directories for [sessions, upload and tmp](/webserver/phpfpm-pools/Skeleton-pool.conf#L33-L35)
 - `.htaccess` files are disabled, Apache rules should be in vhost configuration (it is faster)
 - File versioning is not in query strings but turned into file names like `filename.002.ext` in URL-s, [an Apache rule](/webserver/apache-sites-available/Skeleton-site-ssl.conf#L151-L152) reverts them